Angarsk8/functional_list_manipulation_js/README.md

 # List Manipulation In JavaScript (Functional Approach)

 This is a little project that I wrote in a couple of hours as a proof of concept.
-This project pretends to prove that is possible to recreate some of the most important methods in the `Array.prototype` object by just using functional programming ideas such as:
+This project pretends to prove that is possible to recreate some of the most important methods in the `Array.prototype` object by just using `Functional Programming` concepts such as:

+* `Pure Functions`
+* `Recursion`
+* `The Head and Tail Pattern`
+* `Immutability`
+* `Accumulators`
-`Pure Functions`, `Recursion`, `The Head and Tail Pattern`, `Immutability`, `Accumulators` and `Pattern Matching` (Array Destructuring is the closest thing to Pattern Matching in JavaScript).
+* `Pattern Matching` (`Array Destructuring` was the closest thing to Pattern Matching in JavaScript).

 ## Constraints

-It was not allowed to use any of the following built in features of JavaScript:
+I did not use any of the following built in features of JavaScript:

 * Control Flow Constructs (`if..elseif..else`, `switch`, `for`, `while`, `do..while`, `try..catch..final`, etc)
 * Mutable Variables (`var`, `let`)